 Heart Warriors Can Still Get into the Game

-Sports can be an important part of childhood and being active in general is recommended for all kids to stave off obesity, increase cardiovascular health, improve mental health, and foster a sense of belonging with peers.
-One of the questions that families often have when they learn about a child’s CHD is, “Will my child be able to play sports?”
+Sports can be an important part of childhood, and being active is recommended for all kids to promote heart health, reduce obesity, improve mental health, and encourage social connection.
+One of the most common questions families ask after a congenital heart disease (CHD) diagnosis is, “Will my child be able to play sports?”

-“Our first line of defense is to identify people before they have trouble on the field,” Dr. Iannucci said.
+“Our first line of defense is to identify people before they have trouble on the field,” said Dr. Iannucci.
 “Our second line of defense is to have an emergency plan in place at schools and sports venues and train people how to respond quickly to sudden cardiac arrest with CPR and having an AED onsite.”

 For more information about Project S.A.V.E. or to arrange a free consultation for your school or organization, contact Richard Lamphier, Clinical Program Manager of Project S.A.V.E., at 404-785-7201 or richard.lamphier@choa.org.